MitchellRyals/AlgorithmsProject/README.txt

 A program for my algorithms & data structures final.
-It has a java file with many errors and one without errors.
+It has a compiled java file with several errors and one without errors.
 When executed, it asks which file you would like to check for missing symbols like ({[/ and then uses a stack to see if any are missing from the file.

-My code is under src/Main.java
+*My code is under src/Main.java

 To run the program, navigate to this folder in the command prompt.